iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Sensor Data Processing and Machine Learning

-The MEMS-based wireless vibration sensors provide detailed, day-to-day insights into machine behavior.
-Each sensor captures three-axis vibration snapshots every 15 minutes (or at a configurable interval) at a sampling rate of 3200 Hz (also configurable).
-A measurement, consisting of 25,000 samples, is wirelessly transmitted to a central edge server equipped with an embedded historian database.
+The MEMS-based wireless vibration sensors (IVIB161010-ACC3-016) gather detailed, day-to-day insights into machine behavior.
+Each sensor captures three-axis vibration snapshots every 15 minutes (configurable) at a sampling rate of 3200Hz (also configurable).
+A measurement, consisting of up to 25,000 samples, is wirelessly transferred to a central edge server equipped with an embedded historian database.

-The system includes a TensorFlow inference processor for machine learning, along with a customizable dashboard, making it a complete standalone solution.
+The edge system includes a TensorFlow inference processor for machine learning, along with a customizable dashboard, making it a complete standalone solution.
 For compatibility with third-party applications, the platform also includes an OPC-UA server and MQTT publishing client, enabling real-time visualization on modern SCADA platforms (Kepware, Ignition, Siemens SIMATIC, etc.).